dvidelabs/poly.shell/doc/api/shell.md

 If the shell command begins with "sudo", "sudo" is stripped from the command and the rest is passed on to the `shell.sudo` helper command.

-### shell.setPassword(password)

-Sets the password cache such that the first `sudo` prompt will not ask the user unless the password is incorrect.

-### shell.resetPassword()

-Clears the password cache.

-### shell.promptPassword(prompt, [callback(err)])

-`prompt`: optional string to display to the user, defaults to nothing, otherwise write prompt to `process.stdout`, also when shell output has been redirected.

-Waits for user input unless the password cache already has the password, or waits for another prompt if the cache says one is active.
-Prompts the user for a password without echoing the input text to the console.
-Callback makes it possible to wait for the user to complete the password entry.
-Issues the error string 'SIGINT' if the user types 'Ctrl+C' and should normally be used to issue a `process.kill(process.pid)`.
-Otherwise similar to setPassword.

 ### shell.sudo(cmd, [callback(err, capture())])